 Swimming Pool Liabilities – Slip And Fall

 Injuries don’t only happen in the swimming pool.
-There are also a lot of slip and fall accidents that arise in areas surrounding the pool.
-Most pool owners make the mistake of using slippery materials when surrounding the pool and it leads to more accidents than they can imagine.
+There are also a lot of slip and fall accidents that arise in the surrounding areas.
+Most pool owners make the mistake of using slippery materials when surrounding the pool, and it leads to more accidents than they can imagine.
 This can be considered as negligence on your part.
-There is the need to use nonslippery materials when surrounding the pool and you should take professional advice from contractors before you make any decision when constructing the material that is to surround the pool.
-Whenever there is a slip and fall accident, it is required by law for juries and judges to take into account all the factors of the environment where the slip and fall happen.
+You should use non-slip materials when surrounding the pool.
+Take professional advice from contractors before you make any decision before constructing the area around the pool.
+Whenever there are a slip and fall accident, it is required by law for juries and judges to take into account all the factors of the environment where the slip and fall happens.

 What Are The Risk Associated With Your Swimming Pool?

-The first common accident is drowning; It is important for pool owners to ensure that all the children using their pool know how to swim and if possible draft a user agreement that will be signed by a parent or guardian with an acknowledgment that their child knows how to swim.
-You should also provide adult supervisors throughout the swimming area so that they are observed and activities are directed to ensure nothing goes wrong.
+A common accident is drowning.
+Pool owners should ensure that all the children using their pool know how to swim and, if possible, draft a user agreement that will be signed by a parent or guardian with an acknowledgment that their child knows how to swim.
+You should also provide adult supervisors throughout the swimming area so that they are observed, and activities are directed to ensure nothing goes wrong.

 How To Avoid Pool Related Claims

 Proving negligence isn’t always easy.
-That’s why when an accident happens it’s better for a parent to take professional advice first before proceeding with anything.
-Consult a professional attorney that will help you with the process.
-If you have a child that is suffering from personal injuries that were a result of a swimming pool accident you should contact us at Massey & Duffy so we can help you deal with the problem and make all the proper claims that are necessary.
+That’s why when an accident happens, a parent should take professional advice first before proceeding with anything.
+Consult a licensed attorney that will help you with the process.
+If you have a child that is suffering from personal injuries that were a result of a swimming pool accident, you should contact us at Massey & Duffy so we can help you deal with the problem and make all the proper claims that are necessary.
 Contact us now for a free consultation.